Homeowners Insurance

 Homeowners Insurance: The Full Package

-A standard homeowners policy (typically an HO-3) is the most comprehensive of the three.
-It’s designed for people who both own and live in their home, and it bundles together six core types of coverage into one policy.
+A standard homeowners policy (the HO-3 form) is the most wide-ranging of the three.
+It’s designed for people who both own and live in their home, bundling six core coverage types into one policy.

 Young renter in her apartment researching renters insurance coverage options on a tablet